harindi-git1994/spam_text_messages/README.md

 A list of 450 SMS ham messages collected from Caroline Tag's PhD thesis.

-Finally, we have incorporated the SMS Spam Corpus v.0.1 Big.
+Finally, we have incorporated the SMS Spam Corpus.
 It has 1,002 SMS ham messages and 322 spam messages.